Akshaj-Pawar/Akshaj-Pawar.github.io/README.md

 # Akshaj-Pawar.github.io

-Personal Website for the purpose of Computer Science Coursework.
+InteractiveWebQuiz is a single page webapp that functions as a BuzzFeed style quiz.
+The app dynamically updates via asynchronous requests.
+Made using JavaScript, HTML and CSS.

-This is also where I direct people who want a better idea of my skills.
+ExerciseRegressor is an attempt to train an NLP regressor to take exercise logs and recounts and identify the intensity of physical activity.
+It uses Python (PyTorch, HuggingFace)

-Exercise Regressor is an attempt to train a regresison model to identify how intense and exercise is
+MNIST_trainer is a 2-layer convolutional neural net designed and trained to solve the MNIST dataset.
+It was built from scratch in Python (NumPy).